Children of Eden: Act II

-Father, after centuries of facing the race of Cain, tells Noah that a storm is coming to wipe them all away, save Noah's family, as they remain the few who are untainted by Cain's lineage.
-Noah begs Father to reconsider, but Father leaves him with the command to build an ark for both his family and two of every animal ("The Gathering Storm").
+Father, after centuries of facing the race of Cain, has created a storm that will wipe them from the face of their Earth.
+He informs Noah of the impending doom, as Noah's family remain the only who are untainted by Cain's lineage, and commands him to build an ark for refuge.
+Noah begs Father to reconsider, but Father leaves him with the command and that the ark must be large enough for both his family and two of every animal ("The Gathering Storm").

-Noah has three sons, and the eldest two, Shem and Ham, have wives, but his youngest son, Japheth, is unhappy with the wives Noah has tried to obtain for him.
-Instead, he wishes to marry the servant-girl, Yonah, a descendant of the race of Cain, and Japheth tells this to his surprised family ("A Piece of Eight"); however, Noah will not allow Yonah on the ark, due to her being a part of the race of Cain.
-All the animals, played by the Storytellers, come to the ark so that they can board and be saved from the flood ("The Return of the Animals" and "Noah's Lullaby").
-Later, Noah finds Yonah outside and explains to her that she cannot board the ark, though he wishes she could and he leaves to board.
-She understands her plight and continues to face her problems with an open heart and mind, as she always has ("Stranger to the Rain").
-Japheth finds Yonah as she's leaving and attempts to convince her to sneak on to the ark with him.
-Japheth tells Yonah that he doesn't care about the repercussions of his actions, as long as he can be with her.
-The two vow to spend whatever time they have left with one another and board the ark ("In Whatever Time We Have"), just as Father unleashes his wrath on the earth and the race of Cain ("The Flood").
+Noah and his wife, Mama Noah, have three sons, and the eldest two, Shem and Ham, have wives, but his youngest son, Japheth, is unhappy and refuses the wives Noah has tried to obtain for him.
+At family dinner, he announces the woman he has chosen.
+Secretly, he has fallen in love with and wishes to marry the servant-girl, Yonah, a descendant of the race of Cain.
+Japheth tells this to his surprised family ("A Piece of Eight").
+However, Noah cannot allow Yonah on the ark, due to her being a part of the race of Cain.
+As Yonah leaves, embarrassed, and Japheth angrily chases after her, all of the animals, played by the Storytellers, come to the ark so that they can board and be saved from the flood ("The Return of the Animals" and "Noah's Lullaby").
+Later, Noah finds Yonah outside and explains that she cannot board the ark, though he wishes she could join them.
+She reckons with her plight, but knows she will continue to face her problems with an open heart and mind, as she always has before ("Stranger to the Rain").
+Japheth finds Yonah and attempts to convince her to sneak on to the ark with him, telling her that he doesn't care about the consequences it may bring, as long as he can be with her.
+They vow to spend whatever time they have left together and secretly board the ark ("In Whatever Time We Have"), just as Father unleashes his wrath on the earth and the race of Cain ("The Flood").